 - Select Off

-Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?